Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-You can only get a patent for inventions that are:
+There are some boundaries though.
+You can only get a patent for inventions that meet all of the following criteria:

 The broadest range of inventions get utility patents, which protect an invention of a process or method, a machine, an article of manufacture, a composition of matter, or an improvement of one of these.
 This patent protects an invention for 20 years from the date the patent application is filed.